-Jennifer Lynn Stoever received her PhD in American Studies and Ethnicity at the University of Southern California.
+Jennifer Lynn Stoever received her PhD in American Studies and Ethnicity from USC.
 Her dissertation, “The Contours of the Sonic Color-Line: Slavery, Segregation, and the Cultural Politics of Listening” was a 2007 finalist for the American Studies Association Dissertation Prize.
-She is on the editorial board of the Journal of Popular Music Studies and has published in Social Text, Social Identities, The Iowa Journal of Cultural Studies, and Sound Effects; her essay on Blackboard Jungle, the cold war, and the early cultural history of tape recording was recently published in American Quarterly (September 2011).
-Currently Assistant Professor of English at SUNY Binghamton, Jennifer teaches courses on African American literature and race and gender representation in popular music and is Director of the Binghamton University Sound Studies Collective.
+She serves on the editorial boards of the Journal of Popular Music Studies,Sound Studies, and Social Text.
+She has published in Social Text, Social Identities, Sound Effects, American Quarterly and Radical History Review among others; most recently her article “Fine-Tuning the Sonic Color-line: Radio and the Acousmatic Du Bois“ was published in Modernist Cultures and is the featured online article of the issue.
 During 2011-2012, she was a fellow at The Society for the Humanities at Cornell University, participating in the research group on Sound: Culture, Theory, Politics.
-She is also Editor-in-Chief and Guest Posts Editor for Sounding Out!: The Sound Studies Blog.

 VIEW CV: STOEVER_full_CV_5_30_18

 VIEW RESEARCH SAMPLE: 04_Social Text_Tony Schwartz_Stoever-Ackerman_2010